About Virtual Tourism

 Until then, the Virtual Tourism Project, dedicated to the contemplative way of gaming, had been a very solitary project; in 2020, it became a family matter, a collaborative project between brothers sharing the same passion.
 The objective was simple: to reunite despite the mobility restrictions, to talk, to have fun, and to try to preserve a tangible memory of that moment.
 This simple idea gradually evolved into a video project, in the spirit of “Machinima,” which can now naturally be found on our YouTube channel.

-In this modest experiment, we also aim to poetically document how new rituals emerge in virtual worlds, whether or not they respond to real world changes.
-Presented as a series of logbooks, this project is always evolving, freely written, shaped by the shifting boundaries of cyberspace and ongoing discussions about the metaverse’s possibilities.
-Learn more about the collective The Soulignac Brothers and discover all our travels.
+Over the years, the Virtual Tourism project has become a poetic writing and research project that attempts to document the emergence of new rituals within virtual worlds, whether or not they are a response to changes in the real world.
+Presented now as a series of logbooks, this project is always evolving, freely written, shaped by the shifting boundaries of cyberspace and ongoing discussions about the metaverse’s possibilities.
+Learn more about the collective The Soulignac Brothers and discover all our travel.

 About the process